This post may contain affiliate links. See our disclosure policy.

 - Double the foil pan due to weight of water for added stability.
 You can use foil steam table size pans or a large casserole dish.

 - Fluff rice using a fork just before serving.

 Store any leftover rice in an airtight container in the refrigerator for up to five days.
 Heat again by warming in the oven, if there is a lot to heat up, or microwave single servings.
 Remove the covering before microwaving.

 It’s the easiest, least messy way to make rice for a crowd.
 And unlike rice cooked on the stovetop, which is heated just from the bottom, oven-cooked rice gets an even, steady flow of heat from all directions.

 You will need more water when baking rice than you would cooking it on the stovetop.
 For a five pound bag of rice, you’ll need about 20 cups or five quarts of water.

 This recipe will serve 50 people, at about ½ to ¾ cup per person.
 So you’ll need a five pound bag of long grain rice for a party of 50.

 READ MORE: Family Reunion Ideas for Meal Planning

 More Ideas for Cooking for a Crowd

 Need more ideas for cooking for a crowd?
 Have a big reunion coming up?
-Check out our Ultimate Family Reunion Meal Planning Guide HERE!
+Check out our Ultimate Family Reunion Meal Planning Guide!
+Cheesy Potato Casserole (aka Funeral Potatoes) is always a crowd pleaser, along with this yummy Blueberry Jello Salad.
 Or try some of these delicious recipes that you can make in bulk: